Location, location, location - Sossusvlei Lodge

 The rooms in the lodge's units are comfortable.
 However, in our opinion, calling them luxury would be a bit generous.
 And given that the standard units' starting price even in low season are around £200 for a couple, this lodge accommodation does not come particularly cheap.

 The en-suite bathrooms are comfortable and large, including both a bath and a shower.
-Wi-fi is available at the lodge, though only in the hotel's common areas around the bar and swimming pool.
+Wi-fi is available at the lodge, though only in the hotel's common areas, around the bar and swimming pool.

 Dinner, Bed and Breakfast at Sossusvlei lodge

-The rates at the Sossusvlei lodge are half-board, which does make it a bit better value.
+The rates at the Sossusvlei lodge are half-board, which does make it better value.
 And so together with the other residents we set off to the hotel restaurant for the included dinner as the sun is setting.

 Dinner is served al fresco, and in the balmy night air is an amiable atmosphere of laughter and glasses clinking, as fellow travellers swap stories of their Namibian exploits.